 Frequently asked questions

-According to MND and HDB, these include projects located in prime, central locations such as the city centre and the Greater Southern Waterfront.
-The projects launched so far are located in Rochor, Kallang/ Whampoa, Bukit Merah and Queenstown.
+According to MND and HDB, these include projects in prime, central locations, such as the city centre and the Greater Southern Waterfront.
+The projects launched so far are in Rochor, Kallang/ Whampoa, Bukit Merah, and Queenstown.

-The conditions are similar to buying a BTO.
-For instance, one of the applicants must at least be a Singaporean and form a family nucleus.
+The conditions are like buying a BTO.
+For instance, one applicant must at least be a Singaporean and form a family nucleus.
 The income ceiling will be S$14,000.
-These are also applicable for those buying these flats when they’re put on the resale market.
+These also apply for those buying these flats when they’re put on the resale market.

 Looking to sell your property?